 - With plenty of pockets to keep things separate and easy to reach

 - Opens from the top and the bottom to allow you to easily reach what you need

 - Possibly has a zipper on the larger compartment – so you don’t have to empty it completely to reach right in the middle

 - Comfortable, sitting nice and easy on your hips and not pulling down your shoulders.

 In theory, you should try your backpack before you buy it.
-However, I doubt that whatever shop you’ll go will allow you to pack it with all the backpacking essentials you will be taking with you, so you’ll never really know how it fits.
+But you’ll never really know how it fits when it is full.

-That’s why I swear by Osprey.
-They have a fantastic app which you can download on your smartphone and which helps you to pick the perfect backpack for your size and body type.
-That’s how I picked an Ariel 65, which is much better for my body type than the Berghaus Wilderness 60+15 (which however may be perfect for someone who’s taller than I am).
+I swear by Osprey.
+They have a fantastic app which you can download on your smartphone and helps you pick the perfect backpack for your size and body type.
+That’s how I picked an Ariel 65, which is much better for my body type than the Berghaus Wilderness 60+15 (which however may be perfect for someone taller).

 These are the best backpacks in the range of 60 to 70 liters: